 Some of the materials used are sheet boards (such as marine plywood, MDF, and other composition boards), short pile carpets, thin rubber or foam sheets, dining table protectors and pin boards.

 All these are useful for cutting each with advantages and disadvantages.

 - Carpets and foam can trap shards of glass, so have to be cleaned very carefully to avoid retaining sharp glass within the pile or foam.

 - Smooth, wipe-able surfaces avoid trapping glass, but can be slippery.
 Choose one with a non-slip surface.

-Clean the glass, at least along the cut line, as this makes the action of the cutter smoother.
+Before scoring, clean the glass on both sides, to ensure any sounds you hear when moving the glass relates to glass shrds on the bench rather than grit on the glass.
+At the very least, clean along the cut line, as this makes the action of the cutter smoother.
 The grit on the glass actually interrupts the action of the wheel, so you get a staccato effect in the score line.